 While buyers typically pay most closing costs and sellers pay real estate commissions, all of this is negotiable.
 Your agent can help negotiate costs with a seller’s agent.
 You also may qualify for closing cost assistance through the SC Housing home loan program.
 You may be eligible for up to $6,000 in a forgivable down payment and closing cost loan — if you stay in the home for 10 years, this second loan is forgiven.

 If you’re looking to buy a home in South Carolina, work with an experienced buyer’s agent who can help you negotiate for the best deal possible.
 Clever Partner Agents can also offer on-demand showings — sometimes in less than an hour — so you know you won’t miss out.
-Plus, you may be eligible for 0.5% of the purchase price back from Clever after closing.
+Plus, you may be eligible for cash back after closing.